 Some photographers would argue that top-end DSLR or medium format camera and subsequent gear is the most important part of landscape photography, but I would argue that as long as composition rules are followed, any camera and photographer is likely to get a great photo.

 The eye is naturally drawn towards the focal point of a photo.
-Typically what you will see in a leading line photograph is a beginning of a line at the bottom of the photo leading upwards toward the top.
-Perhaps the line leads to nowhere which in and of itself is a focal point or maybe the line leads down a fence railing toward an old farm house.
+Typically what you will see in a leading line photograph is a beginning of a line at the bottom of the photo leading upward toward the top.
+Perhaps the line leads to nowhere, which in and of itself is a focal point, or maybe the line leads down a fence railing toward an old farmhouse.

-A diagonal line is another interesting technique on this type composition.
+A diagonal line is another interesting technique in this type of composition.

 What type of features can be used?
 Here are a few examples:

 Anything that moves the eye from one end of the photo to the other can be a leading line.

 Creating symmetrical photographs can be complex composition.
 The idea is to find a balance between your subjects.